 This report details the differences in resources, legislation, and services across Canada when it comes to domestic violence – differences in lengths of stay at shelters, government funding, shelter standards, Domestic Homicide Review Committees, tenancy acts, and paid and unpaid leave from work.

-On average, a woman is killed every 2.5 days, largely by current or former intimate partners.
+On average, a woman is killed every 1.5 days, largely by current or former intimate partners.
 This Building a National Narrative report illustrates the variations and gaps across the country in keeping women safe.
 It is in part because of these varying levels of services and protection that WSC strongly believes that Canada needs a National Action Plan (NAP) on Violence Against Women.

 This report is a living document – tables will be updated regularly as changes occur across provinces and territories.
-It is not comprehensive – it is a desk review, reporting on what is available on line to the general public.
+It is not comprehensive – it is a desk review, reporting on what is available online to the general public.
 This exercise was much more challenging than initially anticipated because of the lack of accessible information and data on government websites, making it extremely difficult to find current and reliable information.